Gundeshapur: The rise of Gundeshapur

 After his conquest of the Roman city of Antioch in 256, the Sasanian King of Kings (shahanshah) Shapur I founded the city of Gundeshapur, situated between Susa and Shushtar.
 The city, constructed as a place to settle Roman prisoners of war, subsequently became a Sasanian royal winter residence and the capital of the Khuzistan province.
 Gundeshapur was one of the four main cities of the province, along with Susa, Karka d-Ledan, and Shushtar.
 Gundeshapur was mainly inhabited by Christians, and served as the East-Syrian metropolitan see of Bet Huzaye.

 Most scholars believe Shāpur I, son of Ardashir I (Artaxexes), founded the city after defeating a Roman army led by Emperor Valerian.
 Gundeshapur was a garrison town and housed many Roman prisoners of war.
 Shāpur I made Gundeshapur his capital.

-Shāpur's wife, the daughter of Aurelian, lived in the capital with him.
-She brought with her two Greek physicians who settled in the city and taught Hippocratic medicine.

 In 489, the Eastern Christian theological and scientific center in Edessa was ordered closed by the Byzantine emperor Zeno, and relocated as the School of Nisibis or Nisibīn, then under Persian rule with its secular faculties at Gundeshapur.
 Here, scholars, together with pagan philosophers banished from Athens by Justinian I in 529, carried out significant research in medicine, astronomy, and mathematics".

 Under the rule of Emperor Khosrow I (531-579), called Anushiravan "The Immortal" and known to the Greeks and Romans as 'Chosroes', Gundeshapur became known for medicine and erudition.
 Khusraw I gave refuge to various Greek philosophers and Eastern Christian Assyrians fleeing religious persecution by the Byzantine Empire.

 The emperor commissioned the refugees to translate Greek and Syriac texts into Middle Persian.
 They translated various works on medicine, astronomy, astrology, philosophy, and practical crafts.

 Anushiravan also turned eastwards and sent the famous physician Borzuya to invite Indian and Chinese scholars to Gundeshapur.
 These visitors translated Indic texts on astronomy, astrology, mathematics, and medicine, as well as Chinese texts on herbal medicine and religion.
 Borzouye is said to have himself translated the still popular Indic Pañcatantra from Sanskrit into New Persian as Kalīla wa-Dimna.

 Many Assyrians settled in Gundeshapur during the fifth century.
 The Assyrians were primarily physicians from Urfa, which was, at that time, home to the leading medical center.
 Teaching in the Academy of Gundeshapur was done in Syriac until the city fell in the early Muslim conquests, which destroyed the city and places of learning.